pranjal1904/Elitmus/README.md

 d.
 Click on Load Unpacked and select your Unzip folder.\
 e.
 The extension will be installed now.

-#### 3 Go to https://www.javatpoint.com/java-mcq Since in the assignment it was asked that the extension should work, a selected url.
+#### 3 Go to https://www.javatpoint.com/java-mcq , since for now it works only for the selected url(which can be customised in the code).

 #### 4 If a user tries to use the extension on a different page, then the following alert will get displayed.